Saturday, July 29, 2017

 One or two of you might already have spent the few hundred dollars for a 3D printer.
 I envisage that in a few years, every household will have one, using them to print replacement screens for dropped mobile phones or to make a missing Lego block needed to finish a model of Han Solo’s Millennium Falcon.

 What have the computer scientists been up to?
 We’re still yet to see an operating system become self-aware like Samantha in the movie Her, but machine learning is taking off.
-As many of you know, machine learning is where a computer learns to do things using algorithms, rather than being programed to do those things.
+As many of you know, machine learning is where a computer learns to do things using algorithms rather than being programmed to do those things.
 Such algorithms allow driverless cars, like Google’s, to react to all the new situations the car encounters on roads.
-Data scientist Jeremy Howard, runs a company involved in machine learning, and he says deep-learning algorithms have enabled a computer to be better than humans at recognising the content of images.
+Data scientist Jeremy Howard runs a company involved in machine learning, and he says deep-learning algorithms have enabled a computer to be better than humans at recognising the content of images.
 Not only that, the deep-learning algorithms enabled the computer to write accurate descriptions of the images.
-Howard claims that machine learning will enable computers to soon do most service jobs that involve writing, reading, listening and data analysis.
+Howard claims that machine learning will allow computers to soon do most service jobs that involve writing, reading, listening and data analysis.
 And they will do these tasks much faster than humans.

-If a full on artificial intelligence enabling algorithm is created soon, many of us here tonight could experience the wonders of the technological singularity and a post-human universe.
-A universe where the only limitation to our massively extended lives is our imaginations.
+If a full-on artificial intelligence enabling algorithm is created soon, many of us here tonight could experience the wonders of the technological singularity and a post-human universe—a universe where the only limitation to our massively extended lives is our imaginations.

 References:

 Aldrich, M. (2016).
-Paralyzed man regains use of arms and hands after experimental stem
+Paralyzed man regains use of arms and hands after experimental stem cell therapy at Keck Hospital of USC.
+Retrieved from https://stemcell.usc.edu/2016/09/07/paralyzed-man-regains-use-of-arms-and-hands-after-experimental-stem-cell-therapy-at-keck-hospital-of-usc/

 BBC.
 (2014).
 3D Printed guns of ‘no use to anyone’.
-Retrieved form
+Retrieved form http://www.bbc.com/news/technology-27634626

 Bernard, L. (1997).
-Smallest guitar, about the size of a human blood cell, illustrates new
+Smallest guitar, about the size of a human blood cell, illustrates new technology for nano-sized electromechanical devices.
+Retrieved from http://www.news.cornell.edu/stories/1997/07/worlds-smallest-silicon-mechanical-devices-are-made-cornell

 Broderick, D. (1997).
 The spike: Accelerating into the unimaginable future.
 Kew, Aust: Reed.

 Browne, M.W.
 (1990).
 2 Researchers spell ‘I.B.M.,’ atom by atom.
-Retrieved from
+Retrieved from http://www.nytimes.com/1990/04/05/us/2-researchers-spell-ibm-atom-by-atom.html?pagewanted=print

 Coghlan, A. (2017).
 Vision saved by first induced pluripotent stem cell treatment.
+Retrieved from

 https://www.newscientist.com/article/2124820-vision-saved-by-first-induced-pluripotent-stem-cell-treatment/

 Drexler, K. E. (1986).
-Engines of creation: challenges and choices of the last technological
+Engines of creation: challenges and choices of the last technological revolution.
+Retrieved from http://xaonon.dyndns.org/misc/engines_of_creation.pdf

 Junod, S.W.
 (2009).
-Celebrating a milestone: FDA's approval of first genetically-engineered
+Celebrating a milestone: FDA’s approval of first genetically-engineered product.
+Retrieved from

 https://www.fda.gov/aboutfda/whatwedo/history/productregulation/selectionsfromfdliupdateseriesonfdahistory/ucm081964.htm

 Kurzweil, R. (2005).
 The singularity is near: When humans transcend biology.
-New York:
+New York: Penguin.

 Massachusetts General Hospital.
 (2016).
-Functional heart muscle regenerated in
+Functional heart muscle regenerated in decellurized human hearts.
+Retrieved from http://www.massgeneral.org/News/pressrelease.aspx?id=1910

 NASA.
 (2015).
-Piece by piece: NASA team moves closer to building a 3-D printed rocket
+Piece by piece: NASA team moves closer to building a 3-D printed rocket engine.
+Retrieved from https://www.nasa.gov/centers/marshall/news/news/releases/2015/piece-by-piece-nasa-team-moves-closer-to-building-a-3-d-printed-rocket-engine.html

 Peplow, M. (2015).
 March of the machines.
-Nature, 525(7567), 18.
-Retrieved from
+Nature525(7567), 18.
+Retrieved from http://www.nature.com/news/the-tiniest-lego-a-tale-of-nanoscale-motors-rotors-switches-and-pumps-1.18262

 TedxBrussels.
 (2014).
-Jeremy Howard: The wonderful and terrifying implications of
+Jeremy Howard: The wonderful and terrifying implications of computers that can learn [Video file] Retrieved from https://www.ted.com/talks/jeremy_howard_the_wonderful_and_terrifying_implications_of_computers_that_can_learn

 Walmsley, H. (2015).
-World-first 3D-printed hand prosthesis inspired by 1845 design kept in
+World-first 3D-printed hand prosthesis inspired by 1845 design kept in online archive.
+Retrieved from

 http://www.abc.net.au/news/2015-12-17/world-first-3d-printed-hand-prosthesis-inspired-by-1845-design/7032736